Industries Served

 Options to degas ultrasonic cleaning tanks

-The fast degas feature can be heard in the video below.
-Note high pitch of ultrasonic degassing and tuning amplified for video demonstration.
+The fast-degas feature can be heard in the video below.
+Note the high pitch of ultrasonic degassing and tuning amplified for demonstration.

 How to tell if a solution is degassed or not?